 A Laurus Education - Primary

-We are proud of the provision and structures in place to include all learners within our primary school.
+We are proud of the provision and structures in place to include all learners within our primary schools.
 Each Primary School has a SENCO in post who takes responsibility for the operational aspects of SEND.

 If your child is placed on the SEND register you will get to know the SENCO well and will work together to plan provision and review progress against targets.
 The SENCO is supported by an Assistant Head of School with responsibility for inclusion, who ensures that inclusion is a school priority and who supports the strategic developments of SEND.
 We also access some Trust wide support from Trust Directors of Inclusion and staff with specialist areas of expertise such as Literacy, Social Emotional and Mental Health needs (SEMH) and English as an Additional Language (EAL).
 All staff and leaders in the school prioritise inclusion to ensure that all children are able to thrive in our Primary Schools.